July 2023

 Baby calf feeding from a teat attached to a bucket.

-The cow pictured below right is known as a Belgium blue.
+The cow in the picture on the right is called a Belgium blue.

 Mullein, the plant pictured below is an expectorant, helping the body expel excess mucus, by helping make your coughs more productive.
 It is also a demulcent, creating a soothing anti-inflammatory coating over mucous membranes.